imtbl/hex/README.md

 + `HEX_DELETE_ARCHIVES_AFTER_IMPORT=true`: setting this to `false` will cause the extracted archives stored under `HEX_IMPORT_PATH` not to be deleted once the hydrus import finishes.
++ `HEX_SKIP_TAGS=false`: setting this to `true` will prevent any new tags from being added to imported files and disregards any other tag-related settings.
 + `HEX_BLACKLISTED_NAMESPACES=`: namespaces that are added here separated with `###` will be excluded from getting added to hydrus.
 E.g., `artist###language###misc`.
 This only applies to tags sourced from ExH and